PATCO (Port Authority Transit Corporation)

 Reduced fare program provides discounts to senior citizens above 65 years of age, people with disabilities and Medicare card holders, with a card called RFP Freedom card.
 The PATCO fare for them during off peak hours is $0.70, which is half of the lowest PATCO fare.
 These discounts are valid all day on weekends and on weekdays from 9:00 am to 4:00 pm and 7:00 pm to 6:00 am.
 Children less than five years of age can travel free when accompanied by a fare paying adult.

-For more information on the fares, tickets and cards available, you can visit the official website at: http://www.ridepatco.org/schedules/fares.html
+For more information on the fares, tickets and cards available, you can visit the official website.

 PATCO Parking

-Seven out of the thirteen stations the PATCO Speedline serves, offer their passengers park and ride facilities by providing parking lots.
-The stations that do offer the services are: Ferry Avenue, Collingswood, Westmont, Haddonfield, Woodcrest, Ashland and Lindenwold.
+Seven of the thirteen stations served by the PATCO Speedline offer Park & Ride facilities to their passengers by providing car parking.
+The stations that offer this service are Ferry Avenue, Collingswood, Westmont, Haddonfield, Woodcrest, Ashland and Lindenwold.

 PATCO Speedline Rules and Tips

-The most important rule: buy a ticket.
-On being caught without one punishment can be as severe as an arrest.
-Secondly, smoking and drinking is prohibited.
-Another important rule is to never stand or sit or anything anywhere after the yellow danger line.
-Photography and videography is an artform which is not banned on the premises of the PATCO Speedline, however it is subject to some terms and conditions.
-Bicycles too, are allowed on the PATCO Speedline for no additional fee infact.
-However, the cyclist has to be sensitive to the discomfort caused by his cycle to other passengers and is under no circumstance allowed to ride the bicycle anywhere within the premises of PATCO Speedline.
+The most important rule is to buy a ticket.
+If you are caught without one, the penalty can be as severe as an arrest.
+Secondly, smoking and drinking are forbidden.
+Another important rule is never to stand or sit anywhere behind the yellow danger line.
+Photographing and videotaping is an art form that is not prohibited on the PATCO Speedline premises, but it is subject to certain conditions.
+Bicycles are also allowed on the PATCO Speedline at no extra charge.
+However, the cyclist must be sensitive to the inconvenience caused to other passengers by his/her bicycle and is not permitted to ride the bicycle anywhere within the PATCO Speedline premises.

 There are a few more things that could be useful for those of you travelling on the PATCO Speedline.
-To view this, you can visit the official website at: http://www.ridepatco.org/travel/firsttime.html
+To view this, you can visit the official website.

 PATCO Speedline Stations

-The PATCO Speedline serves 13 stations in total.
-The name of these stations are as follows:
+The PATCO Speedline serves a total of 13 stations.
+The names of these stations are as follows

 Like this post?
 Please share to your friends: